Nest Secure Home Alarm System

 Nest and the Smart Home

 That brings us to our next point: smart homes, specifically how Nest fit into ours.
 When it comes to Alexa vs. Google Assistant, Nest works slightly better with Google Assistant, which came as no surprise as that their parent company.
-With Google Assistant, we could control all of our Nest devices with our voices including the Nest Yale lock and Nest Secure, while Alexa only works with Nest thermostats, the Nest Hello video doorbell and Nest cameras.
+With Google Assistant, we could control all of our Nest devices with our voices including the Nest Yale lock and Nest Secure, while Alexa only works with Nest thermostats, the Nest Doorbell and Nest cameras.

 |Compatible Connected Devices||Google Assistant||Alexa||Third-Party Devices|